pFarb/awesome-crypto-papers/README.md

 #### General cryptographic interest

 * [Another Look at “Provable Security”](https://eprint.iacr.org/2004/152.pdf) - Inquiries into formalism and naive intuition behind security proofs, by Neal Koblitz et al.
-* [The security impact of a new cryptographic library](https://cryptojedi.org/papers/coolnacl-20120725.pdf) - Introducory paper on NaCl, discussing important aspects of implementing cryptography and using it as a larger building block in security systems, by Daniel J. Bernstein, Tanja Lange, Peter Schwabe.
+* [The security impact of a new cryptographic library](https://cryptojedi.org/papers/coolnacl-20120725.pdf) - Introductory paper on NaCl, discussing important aspects of implementing cryptography and using it as a larger building block in security systems, by Daniel J. Bernstein, Tanja Lange, Peter Schwabe.

 <hr>